5 Steps To Boost Metabolism

 1) Eat more frequent smaller meals.
 Think of a furnace you put fuel in and the fire grows.
 Eating increases the thermic effect of food (calories used for digestion and mastication) keeping your metabolism from falling into starvation mode.

-2) Eat more protein and fiber.
-Protein and fiber can keep the metabolism from falling.
+2) Eat more fat, protein and fiber.
+Protein, fat and fiber can keep the metabolism from falling.
 Protein requires more energy for digestion than either carbohydrates or fats so you will realize less of the calories consumed.
-Fiber also helps to keep you full longer so the hunger signals are more avoidable.
+Fat and fiber help to keep you full longer so the hunger signals are more avoidable.
 Cutting carbohydrates in the form of simple sugars and starches reduces insulin response.
 This equates to a net gain of 250+ calories in metabolism per day.

 3) Don’t restrict calories excessively.
 Drastic calorie cutting will significantly erode your metabolism.
 Eat at minimum 10 calories per pound of body weight.
 Remember BMR accounts for 70% of your caloric intake.
 The brain is the biggest user of energy in the body at about 20%.
 These need to be fed.